 Ceramic brake pads are popular with many motorists today because they restore like-new brake performance, are quiet, long lasting, low dusting and provide safe sure stops.
 They handle heat much better than most nonasbestos organic (NAO) friction materials, and are quieter and kinder to rotors than most semi-metallic friction materials.

 Ceramic brake pads first appeared in the early 90's.
 Some vehicle manufacturers began using ceramic-based disc brake pads in place of conventional semi-metallic pads to address customer complaints about brake noise, dust and wear.
 Many of these ceramic pads were supplied by Akebono.
-Following the OEM lead, Raybestos, Wagner and other aftermarket brake suppliers introduced their own ceramic-based friction materials.
+Following the OEM lead, Bosch, Raybestos, Wagner and other aftermarket brake suppliers introduced their own ceramic-based friction materials.
 The aftermarket ceramic pads are designed to replace OEM ceramic disc brake pads and to upgrade brake performance on vehicles that were not originally equipped with ceramic-based pads.

 Other features that help make ceramic pads extra quiet include chamfers, slots and insulator shims.
 These features are also found on other types of pads, but may not be used on all applications.